Shrimp Scampi with Linguine

 Reserve 1 cup of the pasta water, and drain the rest in a colander.
 Return pasta to the pot and toss with 1 tablespoon olive oil.
 Set aside and keep warm.

-While your pasta is cooking, in a large cast iron skillet or shallow Dutch oven, melt butter with 4 tablespoons olive oil over medium low heat.
-Add the minced onion and garlic.
-Saute for 3 minutes, being careful not to burn the garlic.
+While your pasta is cooking, in a large skillet or cast iron casserole dish, melt butter with 4 tablespoons olive oil over medium low heat.
+Add the minced sweet onion and garlic.
+Sauté for 3 minutes, being careful not to burn the garlic.

 Ingredients